nytlabs/streamtools-demos/README.md

 ## Setup

-The demos require a local instance of streamtools running on the default port (7070).
+**IMPORTANT!** The demos require a local instance of streamtools already installed and running on http://localhost:7070

+### To start the demos

 ```code
 mkdir -p $GOPATH/src/github.com/nytlabs